christyylam/BookManager/README.md

 ## Phase 4: Task 3
-If I had more time to work on the project, I think I would have made the bookCollection field in the LoadSavePanel class a private field and used a getter to access it instead.
+If I had more time to work on the project, I think I would have made the bookCollection field in the LoadSavePanel class a private field and used a getter to access it instead to achieve better encapsulation in my program.
 I think I would also refactor my actionPerformed method in my AddBookPanel class because it is quite long and it would be easier to read/ easier to add more functionality to in the future if it was split into more helper methods.
+I would also move the createRemoveButton method and actionPerformed method in ViewBookCollection into a different class to have higher cohesiveness in the ViewBookCollection class, since removing an entry is separate from viewing the collection of books.